-Prostate cancer is rather uncommon among dogs, amounting to about 0.2 to 0.6 percent of all canine cancers.
+Prostate cancer in dogs is rather uncommon, amounting to about 0.2 to 0.6 percent of all canine cancers.
 However, this cancer is difficult to treat and has a very poor prognosis.
 Read this page to find out more about the symptoms, possible causes, diagnosis and treatment options of canine prostate cancer.

 For male dogs that are intact (not neutered), various kinds of prostate problems (e.g. prostate enlargement, prostate infections) can occur, especially when they become older.
 While neutering can largely decrease the risk of developing such prostate problems as enlargement and infections in dogs, it does not stop dogs from developing canine prostate cancer (cancer of the prostate gland).